bpiereck/My_1st_GtProject/My_1st_Git_Project.md

 ____________

 Git status alows me to check what I have or havent commit and staged.
 Also checks if there is untracked files.

+What happens if I try to comit without -m?